hypercerts-org/hypercerts/docs/docs/whitepaper/evaluation.md

 ---
-title: Open evaluation system
+title: Open Impact Evaluations
 id: evaluation
-sidebar_position: 8
+sidebar_position: 5
 ---

 A key design element is that hypercerts themselves do not make a claim about the size of the impact, but only account for the work that is supposed to be impactful.
 The figure below shows this contrast in a simplified illustration of the example that we introduced above.
 The open evaluation system allows multiple evaluations to point at the same area of the impact space that a hypercert claims.
 The evaluations can include self-evaluation from the contributors themselves.
 Funders observe these and make their funding decisions based on this richer set of information.